-The University of Melbourne sets 'Minimum Standards for Academic Levels' (MSALs) which are expected from academic staff.
-The levels are differentiated by level of complexity, degree of autonomy, leadership requirements of the position, and level of achievement of the academic and may be amended from time to time.
+The University of Melbourne sets Minimum Standards for Academic Levels (MSALs) expected from academic staff.
+The levels are differentiated by level of complexity, degree of autonomy, leadership requirements of the position, and level of achievement of the academic.

-Below is the MSALs for Level A academic staff.
-The Key Responsibilities, outlined in this section, are to be read in conjunction with this MSAL.
+Below is the standard for Level B academic staff.
+The Key Responsibilities, outlined under 3.1 to 3.5 below, are to be read in conjunction with this MSAL.